jaz303/signalkit/README.md

 #### `signal.connect(object, methodName)`

 Connect a supplied object/method to this `Signal`, i.e. call `object[methodName]()` when signal is emitted.
-The method lookup is lazy, that is, `object[methodName]` is resolved each time the signal is fired.
+The method lookup is lazy; that is, `object[methodName]` is resolved each time the signal is fired, rather than being bound at the time of connection.

 Returns a function that can be called to cancel the connection.